htruong/htruong.github.io/notable-hackable-devices.md

 ### HTC HD2 (2009)

 If you want a phone that runs _everything_, then buy the HD2.
-It is historic in terms of age in the ever-evolving mobile world, but seems like this phone is the only phone that ages like wine.
+It is pre-historic in terms of age in the ever-evolving mobile world, but seems like this phone is the only phone that ages like wine.

 ### Other notable devices

-Nokia N900, OnePlus One, HP Touchpad.
+Nokia N900, OnePlus One, HP Touchpad, iPhones.

 ## Routers